-Commercial Applicator recertification classes are offered five times per year throughout the Tidewater area through Virginia Cooperative Extension.
-Categories 3a, 3b, 5a, 6, 8, 10, and 60 are approved for recertification by VDACS via these recertification classes.
+Commercial Applicator recertification classes are offered multiple times per year throughout the Tidewater area through Virginia Cooperative Extension.
+Categories 3a, 3b, 5a, 6, 8, 10, 60, and others may be approved for recertification by VDACS via these recertification classes.

 The Agriculture program serves the crop production and animal science industries.